 Risk area (including key judgments and estimates) Management's response Our audit approach Revenue recognition - Government Transfers Revenue is recognized from government transfers based on specific contracts and arrangements with governmental organizations and is subject to management judgment with respect to the timing of revenue recognition.
-There is a risk that revenue is not recorded in the consolidated financial statements accurately and completely and in the correct accounting period.
-Further, the Public Sector Accounting Board issued a revised Section PS 3410 in March 2011 and is effective for fiscal years beginning on or after April 1, 2012.
-The new standard may be applied prospectively or retroactively.
-This standard may change the timing of the recording revenue from government transfers.
+There is a risk that revenue is not recorded in the financial statements accurately, completely and in the correct accounting period.
 The City has established revenue recognition accounting policies in accordance with the accounting standards for the Public Sector.
 In addition, the City has processes, controls and other procedures in place to ensure that revenue is appropriately measured and recognized, including monitoring the activity within deferred revenue accounts and reserve funds during the year.
-The City will be undertaking a project to review significant agreements with other governments to ensure that government transfers are appropriately accounted for under the revised standard PS 3410.
+The City continues to review significant agreements with other governments to ensure that government transfers are appropriately accounted for under the revised standard PS 3410.
 Update our understanding of management processes and internal controls surrounding revenue recognition and assess the accounting policies adopted by the City for recognizing revenue and ensure that this is in accordance with Canadian GAAP.
-Perform substantive tests of detail over revenue, accounts receivable and deferred revenue accounts including examining reconciliations of deferred revenue accounts (by fund), obtaining confirmation of annual funding with third party sources (i.e. various Ministries) and test other movements in the deferred revenue accounts to supporting documentation (i.e. agree to contracts, vendor invoices, etc.) and to the corresponding entry to the revenue general ledger accounts.
-We will also review the City's agreements and management's analysis with respect to the adoption of the revised standard on government transfers.
+Perform substantive tests of detail over revenue, accounts receivable and deferred revenue accounts including examining reconciliations of deferred revenue accounts (by reserve fund), obtaining confirmation of annual funding with third party sources (i.e. various Ministries) and test other movements in the deferred revenue accounts to supporting documentation (i.e. agree to contracts, vendor invoices, etc.) and to the corresponding entry to the revenue general ledger accounts.
+We will continue to review the City's significant agreements and management's analysis with respect to the recognition of revenue under the revised standard PS 3410.